zikrikn/fullstack-track-final-project/back-end/readme.md

    - Schema:
      - `videoId`: A unique identifier for each video from YouTube.
      - `thumbnailUrl`: URL of the image thumbnail for the video.
+     - `title`: The title of the video.
+     - `description`: The description of the video.
+     - `live`: A boolean value indicating whether the video is currently live or not.
+     - `viewers`: The number of viewers watching the video.

 2. `products` collection:
    - Schema: